Use burndown charts for project tracking.

 4. Use software to create the chart

-5. Update chart as work progresses
+5. Update the chart as work progresses

 1. Time—number of days in the sprint or actual calendar dates